-Climate Change Consideration and Social Cost of Greenhouse Gases release emissions.
+Climate Change Consideration and Social Cost of Greenhouse Gases

+Only the terminal portion of some CPS flight tests, which would involve payload flight and impact, would occur within Kwajalein Atoll.
+The payload does not carry propellant and would not release emissions.
 All propellant in the CPS vehicle would have been consumed in the stratosphere and upper atmosphere (as discussed in Section 4.2.1.1), well before payload impacts at USAKA.
 Therefore, GHG emissions, if any, would be negligible at Kwajalein Atoll.
 Because there would be no emissions from the CPS payload impact, there is no additional estimated social cost of the Proposed Action beyond the social cost discussed for the BOA in Section 4.2.1.1.